nbrockington/cipher-challenge/README.md

 `>>> plaintext = decrypt_affine( ciphertext , a , b )`

-# Frequency analysis and trial-and-error mono-alphabetic substitution decryption:
+# Frequency analysis and trial-and-error monoalphabetic substitution decryption

 To perform a frequency analysis on a ciphertext, returning a list of most common letters, bigrams, and trigrams with their percentage frequencies and up to "n" suggestions for possible Caesar cipher shift and/or affine shift coefficients: